ubilabs/google-maps-react-hooks/examples/google-map-with-markers/README.md

 ```

 **NOTE**:
-To see the examples it is needed to add an `.env` file with an API key in the following format:
+To see the examples it is needed to add an `.env` file with a [Google Maps API key](https://developers.google.com/maps/documentation/embed/get-api-key#:~:text=Go%20to%20the%20Google%20Maps%20Platform%20%3E%20Credentials%20page.&text=On%20the%20Credentials%20page%2C%20click,Click%20Close.) in the following format:

 `GOOGLE_MAPS_API_KEY="<YOUR API KEY HERE>"`